mwolfeu/cges/README.md

 ## Overview

-To allow dynamic content with a minimum of programming knowledge, all components are controlled by a single content file (JSON).
-For ease of use, this file can be a Google Sheets file or any other similar tool that can be converted to the required JSON.
+To allow dynamic content with a minimum of programming knowledge, components are controlled by a single JSON structure.
+For ease of use, this is derived from the spreadsheet file "content.xlsx" at the repository root.

 As an example: In the building of this project, all changes were:

-- Staged in a Google Sheet file
+- Edit Google Sheet file
 - Exported as XLXS
-- Converted to JSON with https://kinoar.github.io/xlsx-to-json/
+- Navigate to cges/docs/content.xlsx in the repository
+- Click on edit (pencil) and change the name of the file to YYMMDDcontent.xlsx and commit the changes
-- Uploaded to GitHub
+- Navigate to cges/docs
+- Upload the exported google content.xlsx file

 **Location:**